dengking/discrete/docs/Experts/cp-algorithms/Data-Structures/Segment-Tree/index.md

 Suppose now that the second **modification query** says, that the first half of the array $a[0 \dots n/2]$  should be assigned with some other number.
 To process this query we must assign each element in the whole left child of the root vertex with that number.
 But before we do this, we must first sort out the root vertex first.
 The subtlety(细微差别) here is that the right half of the array should still be assigned to the value of the first query, and at the moment there is no information for the right half stored.

-The way to solve this is to push the information of the root to its children, i.e. if the root of the tree was assigned with any number, then we assign the left and the right child vertices with this number and remove the mark of the root.
+The way to solve this is to **push** the information of the root to its children, i.e. if the root of the tree was assigned with any number, then we assign the left and the right child vertices with this number and remove the mark of the root.
 After that, we can assign the left child with the new value, without losing any necessary information.

+> NOTE:
+>
+> 一、上述"**push**"所对应的就是下面的 `push` 函数，它的实现本质上是**自顶向下传播**

 Summarizing we get: for any queries (a modification or reading query) during the descent along the tree we should always push information from the current vertex into both of its children.
 We can understand this in such a way, that when we descent the tree we apply delayed modifications, but exactly as much as necessary (so not to degrade the complexity of  $O(\log n)$ ).